ptsteadman/notebook/stories/summer-of-entropy.md

-#  KMS at Left Hand Path
+#  Left Hand Path KMS

 An one-legged dachshund jumped over Chris's feet, chasing a group of sleek, beautiful dogs.
 The dogs were running in circles around the bar's veranda,